devsecfranklin/1337-Noms-The-Hacker-Cookbook/hacker_cookbook/templates/desserts/keto_marbled_turtle_cheesecake/keto_marbled_turtle_cheesecake.md

 7. Run a knife around the inside of the rim to loosen the cake, but let it cool for a while before removing the rim!
 8. Cool the cake for 1-2 hours on a wire rack.

+### Caramel Directions

-Caramel- Make sure to consistently whisk your caramel throughout the cooking process so it doesn’t burn!
+Make sure to consistently whisk your caramel throughout the cooking process so it doesn’t burn!

 1. Melt the butter in a small pan on medium heat and cook until it is golden brown.
 Add in the coconut oil and stir well.
 2. Add in the heavy cream and stir until it is combined. lower the heat and simmer for about 1 minute.